-Emerging Voices features regular contributions from scholars and practitioners highlighting new research, thinking, and approaches to development challenges.
+Emerging Voices features contributions from scholars and practitioners highlighting new research, thinking, and approaches to development challenges.
 This article is from Ben Leo, the global policy director at ONE.
 He outlines a proposal to use public opinion polling to help shape a global agenda to follow the Millennium Development Goals.

 Last week was a big deal for the development crowd, just like every third week of September in New York City.
 Thousands gathered for the UN General Assembly, the Clinton Global Initiative, and the ever-growing list of side meetings.
 It’s a time for reflection, for examining what’s working and what’s not, for announcing and publicizing exciting new initiatives, and for strategizing about the road ahead.